Accessibility statement

 Links

 Some link names may not be accessible to a screen reader.
-This occurs in very limited circumstances such as within 3rd party plugins e.g our homepage carousel.
+This occurs in very limited circumstances such as within third party plugins e.g. our homepage carousel.
 To resolve this would be a disproportionate burden within the meaning of the accessibility regulations as it would require a replacement of the software we use to run our website at significant cost.
-We plan to resolve this issue during the next major review of our website when the contract is due for renewal, and we will review this again in June 2021.
+We plan to resolve this issue during the next major review of our website, and we will review this again in June 2024.

 Text reflow

 Some content may not reflow when viewed on mobile at 320 x 256 screen size and zoomed in at 400%.
 This is not an available feature of our website and we feel it would be disproportionate burden to resolve this issue as it would require a replacement of the software we use to run our website at significant cost.
-We are committed to resolving this during the next major review of our website when the contract is due for renewal, and we will review this again in June 2021.
+We are committed to resolving this during the next major review of our website, and we will review this again in June 2024.

 Navigation